-The Committee did not directly target any individual named executive officer s compensation against the market data because the data (i) was not necessarily comprehensive and (ii) did not always include exact matches to the Company s executive positions (which in many cases involve a unique combination of responsibilities that do not correspond directly to the roles that are included in the surveys).
-Instead, the data provided multiple external reference points for the Committee s consideration in determining the appropriateness of its executive pay decisions.
+In referencing market data, the Committee did not directly target any individual named executive officer s compensation against the market data because the data (i) was not necessarily comprehensive and (ii) did not always include exact matches to the Company s executive positions (which in many cases involve a unique combination of responsibilities that do not correspond directly to the roles that are included in the surveys).
+Instead, the data provides context for the Committee s assessment of the appropriateness of named executive officer compensation by providing multiple external reference points for the Committee s consideration.
 Because of the limited amount of airline industry data, the Committee believes it is important to acknowledge the broader compensation data provided by general industry surveys, which also serve as indicators of the named executive officers potential value to other organizations who might seek to hire them.